10 Things To Write In A Father’s Day Card For Grandpa That Will Make Him Melt

-So what should you write?
+So what should you write on behalf of yourself and/or your littles?
 A short little stanza of thanks, or a long-winded Shakespearean soliloquy?
 It’s really up to you.
 The point is to go beyond what’s already printed on the card that every other granddad is going to get and write something that will make him want to save your card for years to come.
-Whether you’re a natural scribe or struggling to put pen to paper and write something meaningful, take any of the ideas below as a jumping off point to showing your heartfelt thanks.
-So cue the cameras, have the hankies ready, and get ready to give Grandpa a Father’s Day card that will make him melt.
+Whether you’re a natural scribe or struggling to put pen to paper and write something meaningful, take any of the ideas below as a jumping off point to show your heartfelt thanks.
+So cue the cameras, have the hankies ready, and get ready to make Grandpa’s day this Father’s Day on June 21.

 1. "Thank you for all that you do, Grandpa."

 Maybe Grandpa does chauffeuring duties during the week so you can work that 9-5.
 Or maybe he’s taken the kids so that you can have date night with your sweetie (and a much-needed break from your kiddos).
-Hey, everyone likes feeling appreciated, and acknowledging his efforts in helping you out with your kids will definitely tug at his heartstrings.
+Or maybe he is always there to lend an ear or a shoulder to cry on when things get tough.
+My Dad personally always gives amazing advice and is always there when I need him to help with his grandson.
+Everyone likes feeling appreciated, and acknowledging his efforts in helping you out with your kids will definitely tug at his heartstrings.

 3. "Thank you for your love and guidance."

 One of the biggest benefits of aging is the wisdom one acquires.
-And giving all those life lessons and “Back in my day” stories to a grandchild is just what grandpas do.
-But it’s one thing to give guidance, and another thing entirely to know that it’s helped a grandchild is some way.
-Be sure to cite an example of how your grandfather helped shape your path and led you to make better decisions.
+And giving all those life lessons and “Back in my day” stories to us youngsters is just what grandpas do.
+But it’s one thing to give guidance, and another thing entirely to know that it’s helped a child or grandchild in some way.
+Be sure to cite an example of how Dad/Grandpa helped shape your path and led you to make better decisions as a human and as a parent.
 He’ll thank you for it.

 4. "Grandpa, you have built a great family full of love and respect."